China Marriage 101 - Advocates for U.S./Chinese Couples

 So, to be discreet, Xiaoying, and I supported only our newsletter subscribers by researching and answering their questions via email.
 Our Avoiding Hurdles and Pitfalls email series shared tips and petitioners stories.
 I encouraged subscribers to reply and ask questions.

 Being our newsletter is free; it gave me a hands-on education of the problems many faced.
-I set a goal to be the best at what I did.
 Any question I couldn't answer became a challenge.
-I would research until I knew for sure my answer would be correct.
-I even contact immigration attorneys to post on my blog when USCIS would make significant changes in procedures.
+I would research until I knew for sure my answer was correct.

 2009 - Teaching and Support

 In 2009, we expanded on teaching.
-We purchased a private network platform where we provided members Marriage and Fiance Visa courses and support.
+We purchased a private network platform where we provided members Marriage and Fiance Visa courses.
 With our step-by-step workshops, I would answer questions for the petitioner.
 At the same time, Xiaoying would help their visa applicant in China.
-Members of China Marriage 101 Community got a home page where they could share stories, photos, upload videos, ask questions, and help each other.
-The network even provided live video chat.
+Members of China Marriage 101 Community got a personal home page where they shared stories, photos, uploaded videos, ask questions, and helped each other.
+Our network even provided live video chat.

 John, Claire, and Sopha Buda 2019

-With John's involvement and answering questions with our group, it became clear that he was a giving and compassionate person.
+With John's involvement with our group, it became clear that he was a giving and compassionate person.

-One day I told him some of the stories I received over the years and how some legal services had harmed couples.
+One day I told him about the stories I received over the years from subscribers.
+How some legal services can harm couples in both time and money.
 He was appalled to hear what my readers had shared.
-It was at that time, John and I started working together to create a service to meet the needs of U.S./Chinese couples.
+It was at that time we started working together to create a service to meet the needs of U.S./Chinese couples.

 2011 - China Marriage 101 and Buda Law Group Join Forces

-With Xiaoying speaking Chinese and helping during document collection and consulate processing and Attorney Buda taking care of legal matters, we bring to the industry our experience and unique one of a kind service.
+With Xiaoying speaking Chinese and helping visa applicants and Attorney Buda taking care of petitions and legal matters, we bring to the industry our experience and unique one of a kind service.

-No matter where in the world our staff or clients are located, we can work and collaborate through our secure file management system.
+No matter where in the world our clients are located, we can work and collaborate through our secure file management system.
 We use both English and Chinese for quicker and easier processing.

-Our goal is to take a process that can be daunting, break it down into steps, and make it easy and worry-free for both the petitioner and the visa applicant.
-These days, with USCIS putting more of the work on visa applicants, the best way to do that is with unlimited Chinese language support, just as Kathleen did for me back in 2005.
+Our goal is to take a process that is daunting, break it down into steps, and make it easy and worry-free for both the petitioner and the visa applicant.
+These days, with USCIS putting more work on visa applicants, the best way to do that is with unlimited Chinese language support, just as Kathleen did for me back in 2005.